-Adults may opt for a simple shot of liquor to calm their cough.
-Mom used to dose us with peppermint schnapps.
-Just a sip can often have the desired effort.
-Whiskey is another popular option, but I think the alcohol/peppermint combination is better, since peppermint acts as a home remedy for cough on its own.
+Adults may opt for a simple shot of liquor as a home remedy to calm their cough.
+Mom used to dose us with a spoonful of peppermint schnapps.

 Did we miss any home remedies for cough?

-Do you have a favorite home remedy for cough that didn't make the list?
+Did your favorite home remedies for cough not make the list?
 Leave us a comment and let us know.
-Useful feedback from our readers makes the site more helpful to the Common Sense Home community.
-Thank you!

 You may also enjoy other posts in our Home Remedies series, including:

-This post is provided for informational purposes only and is not meant to replace a trained healthcare provider.
-If pain is severe, incapacitating or lasts more than 24 hours, please see a trained health professional.
+This post is provided for general information only and is not meant to replace a trained healthcare provider.
+If pain is severe, incapacitating or lasts more than 24 hours, please see a trained health professional for treatment.